How to Preheat an Oven Properly (and When It Matters)

 What Does Preheating an Oven Mean?

-Preheating an oven means allowing it to reach the selected temperature before you place food inside.
-This ensures cooking starts immediately at the correct heat, rather than slowly warming up.
+Preheating an oven means allowing it to reach the selected temperature before placing food inside.
+This ensures cooking starts immediately at the correct heat rather than gradually warming up.

-Most modern ovens indicate when they’ve reached temperature with a light, beep, or display, but for baking it’s often worth waiting an extra few minutes for the heat to stabilise.
+Most modern ovens indicate when they’ve reached temperature with a light, beep, or display.
+For baking, it’s often worth waiting a few extra minutes for the heat to fully stabilise.

 How to Preheat an Oven Properly